evgenyneu/axum-hello-world/README.md

 # Axum Hello World benchmark

-This is a simple Axum (Rust) web app that returns "Hello, World!" response, made for benchmarking performance and resource usage and comparing it with [Next.js (JavaScript)](https://github.com/evgenyneu/nextjs-hello-world) benchmark.
+This is a simple Axum (Rust) web app that returns "Hello, World!" response, made for benchmarking performance and resource usage and comparing it with [Next.js](https://github.com/evgenyneu/nextjs-hello-world) and [Hono](https://github.com/evgenyneu/hono-hello-world) benchmarks.

 ## Setup